Hamdi Kayapınar: Six more victims

 In 2002, he was arrested and accused of killing six people, namely Yaşar Sezer, Ali Aras, Abdullah Aslan, Memiş Dinçaslan, İbrahim Genç, and Cafer Şahin, and wounding four others with the intention to kill, including Bedrettin Duvar, and police officer İlhan Duruş, between March 1998 and February 2001.

 On the night of 30 March 1998, businessman Yaşar Sezer (46) was shot dead by a single bullet in the back of the neck in front of his home.
 His body was found the next morning in the nearby water canal.
 His money and wristwatch had been stolen.
 About one year later, around midnight, in April 1999, İbrahim Aydemir (37) was shot as he was riding a bicycle along the canal to his home.
 He was hit by a shotgun, and severely wounded.
 The attacker left him, although he noticed that his victim was not dead.
 Three days after the attack on Aydemir, a worker, Bünyamin Selvitop (25), was shot in the same area at midnight.
 He was only wounded.
 The attacker left the scene.
 One week after the attack on Selvitop, the body of Memiş Dinçaslan (52) was found in the canal.
 His money had been stolen.
 The residents around the canal dubbed the perpetrator "Kanal canavarı" ("The Canal Monster").
 Police officer İlhan Duruş was shot and severely wounded in the leg while chasing a suspect on foot.
 The attacker apparently shot at his police car and fled.
 However, the police were able to identify him as a -tall, slim man in his twenties.

 No crime happened in the area for the next two years.
 Towards the end of 2000, İbrahim Genç, the nightwatchman of a gas station located along the canal, was found dead by the employees.
 He had been shot at close range and his valuables had been taken.
 A murder attempt occurred one month later.
 Shortly before midnight on 31 January 2001, Bedrettin Duvar (47), a coal trader, was shot by an attacker wielding a shotgun on his return home.
 The perpetrator ran away, as he saw the victim was only wounded.
 A couple of days later, three bodies were found along the canal.
 Cafer Şahin and Abdullah Aslan had been shot in the neck.
-Construction worker Ali Araz was shot dead in the chest by shotgun.
+Construction worker Ali Araz was shot dead in the chest by a shotgun.
 Again, the victims' valuables were missing.
 The perpetrator had left a shell casing at the scene, which became important evidence for the police.